ogzhanolguncu/ogzhanolguncu.com/src/content/blog/implementing-distributed-counter-part-0-introduction.md

 }
 ```

-These are pretty straightforward; they allow us to access peer's information.
+These are pretty straightforward; they allow us to access peers' information.
 Only critical part is
 locking.
 Without it we might access inconsistent state data.
 And since it's read more than it's written we use `RWMutex`.

 Let's create our node constructor.